Guitar neck with support pins

 thingiverse

 This is a remixed neck for Solstie's printable playable acoustic guitar.
-I have added holes for 5mm pins to support the neck joints.
-You can either use metal furniture pins from the hardware store or you can print out the pin that I included in the files.
-The metal pins are probably stronger and more secure.
-I am working on a design of this neck and body with a steel truss rod and slots for fret wire instead of plastic frets so that it could hold the tension required for steel strings.
-If/when I get that working, I will upload the files.
-Until then, this is a great project to make an extremely portable and playable guitar.
-Thanks to Solstie and PxT for the original design and for reuploading Solstie's original files.
+I've added holes for 5mm pins to support the neck joints.
+You can either use metal furniture pins from the hardware store or print out the pin included in the files.
+Metal pins are probably stronger and more secure.
+I'm working on a design that incorporates a steel truss rod and slots for fret wire instead of plastic frets, allowing it to hold the tension required for steel strings.
+When I get this working, I'll upload the files.
+For now, this project makes an extremely portable and playable guitar.
+Thanks to Solstie and PxT for the original design and reuploading Solstie's original files.
 Print Settings Printer Brand: Robo 3D Printer: R1 ABS + PLA Model Rafts: Doesn't Matter Supports: Doesn't Matter Resolution: .2mm layer height Infill: 50% Notes: The high infill percent makes for a stronger neck.
-When gluing the neck together, make certain it is all lined up perfectly or you will get fret buzz.
-Other than that follow the original instructions.
+When gluing the neck together, make sure it's all lined up perfectly or you'll get fret buzz.
+Other than that, follow the original instructions.

 With this file you will be able to print Guitar neck with support pins with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Guitar neck with support pins.